 Teaching Diverse Students

-As the United States continues to experience increasing cultural diversity, today's educators must become proficient in reaching diverse and exceptional students.
-Additionally, individuals differ in gender, sexual orientation, age, physical, and mental abilities.
-The purpose of this course is to address the nature of cultural diversity, its sources and importance to educators.
-Students will understand how to adapt instructions to the needs of diverse students, also taking into consideration epistemological and axiological perspectives unique to each culture.
+In this course, students will address the nature of cultural diversity, its sources, and its importance to educators.
+Students will understand how to adapt instructions to the needs of diverse students, taking into consideration epistemological and axiological perspectives unique to each culture.
+Topics include: multicultural education, diversity, cultural diversity, the achievement gap, and strategies for diverse learners.

 Foundations of Instruction for Non-English Language Background Students